kutysam/kind-nginx-prom/README.md

 If there are version issues, feel free to modify the script to suit the tested version.

-## What does this do?

-1. Create a multi node kind cluster, control-plane and worker-node.

-1. Installs [kubernetes nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/) onto your cluster via helm.

 ## Steps to run automated script

 Do note that all commands specified must be ran at the root of this directory.

 1. Execute the script `./automated-run-all.sh`

-1. It will execute the scripts from 1 - 6 in order.
+1. It will execute the scripts from 1 - 7 in order.
    1. `1-install-multi-kind-cluster.sh`
       1. Installs a multi node KinD cluster on your machine.
 Uses the configfile located at `config/multi-node-kind.yaml`